tektoncd/triggers/docs/cel_expressions.md

 The CEL expression is configured to expose parts of the request, and some custom functions to make matching easier.

+In addition to the custom function extension listed below, you can craft any valid CEL expression as defined by the [cel-spec language definition](https://github.com/google/cel-spec/blob/master/doc/langdef.md)

 ### List of extensions

 The body from the `http.Request` value is decoded to JSON and exposed, and the